Rhubarb And Strawberry Buns

 These rhubarb and strawberry buns are pillow-soft, sticky sweet, vegan buns filled with a delicious combination of rhubarb and strawberry jam and topped with an ice white glaze.
-Another great thing about this recipe is it is not just vegan but dairy-free, egg-free and nut-free if you use soy milk.
+This recipe is it is not just vegan but dairy-free, egg-free and nut-free if you use soy milk.

 With a freshly harvested crop of rhubarb from the garden, I decided to make some jam and the one great combination that goes with rhubarb is strawberries.
-As the strawberry season has been over for some time I decided to add some frozen ones.
+As the strawberry season has been over for some time, I decided to add some frozen ones.
 That got me thinking and, sipping my espresso at the time, I really craved a freshly baked cinnamon bun.
-So it wasn’t long before I had the scales out and was mashing up this recipe.
+It wasn’t long before I had the scales out and I was creating this recipe.
 The other great thing is that I made this recipe using oil and almond milk in the dough, which makes this recipe vegan friendly.

 - Ease: easy to intermediate, some knowledge of kneading is required or you can use a stand mixer.

 - Diet: dairy-free, nut-free and vegan.

 - Great for: breakfast, brunch or an afternoon treat.

 - Taste: sweet with a little fruit tartness.